-The Chester Cycling Campaign welcomes those who are taking to their bikes for their daily exercise during the coronavirus lockdown.
-However, we encourage everyone who cycles during this time to practise social distancing and to follow the best available advice regarding how to keep yourself and others safe.
+The Chester Cycling Campaign encourages everyone who cycles during the Covid-19 pandemic to practise social distancing and to follow the best available advice regarding how to keep yourself and others safe.
+Government advice is updated periodically in response to changing circumstances, so it is understandable if cyclists are confused about what is currently permissible.

 - I’m a healthy cyclist over the age of 70.
 Is it safe for me to continue cycling?